 - Click OK to save the expression.

-- In the Add field calculation column, click + to add the new field.
+- In the Add field calculation column, click Add to add the new field.

-- Click Apply to save the Calculate Field analytic.
+- Click Apply to save the Calculate Field tool.

 The Calculate Field tool will be added to the analytic after the Amazon S3 data source you configured above.

-With the Calculate Field analytic created, you will now filter the NYC motor vehicle accident data to identify the accidents that resulted in a cyclist injury or death, and additionally, only the accidents with valid location coordinates.
+With the Calculate Field tool added, you will now filter the NYC motor vehicle accident data to identify the accidents with valid location coordinates that resulted in a cyclist injury or death.

-- Click the Manage Data folder and choose the Filter By Expression tool and configure as follows:
+- In the Manage Data folder, select the Filter By Expression tool and configure it as follows:

-- Click the pencil icon to open the Configure an Arcade expression window.
+- Click the Configure an Arcade expression button to open the Configure an Arcade expression window.

-In this dataset, there are records with invalid coordinates.
-These records can be ignored by filtering out records where the latitude value is less than or equal to 0.
+Records with invalid coordinates exist in this dataset.
+These records can be ignored by filtering out records in which the latitude value is less than or equal to 0.

-- Click OK to return to the Filter by Expression tool configuration.
+- Click OK to return to the Filter by Expression tool configuration wizard.

 - Click Apply to apply the expression.

-The Filter tool will be added to the analytic under the Calculate Fields tool you just created.
+The Filter by Expression tool will be added to the analytic editor after the Calculate Field tool you created earlier.

-With the filter added, you will now add another tool that will aggregate points spatially in order to represent the number of accidents involving cyclist injury or death as regular hexagonal bins.
+With the filter added, you will now add another tool that will aggregate points spatially to represent the number of accidents involving cyclist injury or death as regular hexagonal bins.

-- Click the Summarize Data folder, then click the Aggregate Points tool and configure as follows:
+- In the Summarize Data folder, choose the Aggregate Points tool and configure it as follows:

-- Leave the unit of measure set to Meters.
+- For Bin size, type 250.
+Leave the unit of measure set to Meters.

-- In the Summary Fields section, for Attribute, choose the TotalCyclistCasualties field.
+- In the Summary fields section, for Attribute, choose TotalCyclistCasualties.

 - For Statistic, choose Sum.

-- Click Apply to apply the tool settings.
+- Click Apply to apply the tool parameters.

-The Aggregate Points tool will be added to the analytic after the TotalCyclistCasualties filter you configured in the previous step.
+The Aggregate Points tool will be added to the analytic editor after the Filter by Expression tool you configured in the previous step.

 With data source and a pipeline of analysis tools configured, you will now add an output that will allow you to visualize the results of the big data analysis in a web map.
-In this lesson, you will be writing the output to a new feature layer which you will create using the steps below.
+You will write the output to a new feature layer that you will create using the steps below.

-Choosing the Keep Latest Feature storage method would be used if you were working with a data source that had a Track ID defined.
-With this storage method, each time a new feature is received for a certain Track ID, the stored feature associated with that Track ID would be replaced by the new feature.
+If you were working with a data source that had a track ID defined, you'd use the Keep latest feature method.
+With this storage method, each time a new feature is received for a certain track ID, the stored feature associated with that track ID is replaced by the new feature.

-- For Each time the analytic is run, choose Replace existing features and schema.
+- For Each time the analytic runs, select Replace existing features and schema.

-When Replace existing features and schema is chosen, each time the big data analytic is run, the features and schema in the output feature layer will be overwritten.
-This is can be useful when you are developing a big data analytic and adding, removing, or changing tools in-between running the analytic.
-Alternatively, the Keep existing features and schema option can be useful if you wanted to append additional records each time the big data analytic is run.
+When Replace existing features and schema is used, each time the big data analytic is run, the features and schema in the output feature layer are overwritten.
+This can be useful when you are developing a big data analytic and adding, removing, or changing tools between running the analytic.
+Alternatively, the Keep existing features and schema option can be useful when you want to append records each time the big data analytic is run.

 - Click Complete to save the new output.

-- On the top of the Analytics for IoT application, click Save to save the NYC Cyclist Accidents analytic.
+- At the top of the Velocity app, click Save to save the NYC Cyclist Accidents big data analytic.

-- On the top of the Analytics for IoT application, click Start to start the NYC Cyclist Accidents analytic.
+- At the top of the Velocity app, click Start to start the NYC Cyclist Accidents analytic.

-Notice the Start button transitions to Initializing and then to Stop, indicating the analytic has started and is running.
+The Start button text transitions to Stop Initialization and to Stop, indicating that the analytic has started and is running.

-Analytics for IoT feeds and real-time analytics remain running once they are started.
-Big data analytics run until the analysis is completed and then stop.
-Big data analytics can be configured to run in a recurring manner using the Schedule button.
+Velocity feeds and real-time analytics remain running once they are started.
+Big data analytics run until the analysis is completed when they stop automatically.
+Big data analytics can be configured to run in a recurring manner using the options available from the Schedule drop-down menu.
 This means that big data analytics can be run every few minutes or hours, on certain days of the week, or at certain times of the day.
-For more information on how to schedule a big data analytic, see Schedule recurring big data analysis.
+For details on scheduling a big data analytic, see Schedule recurring big data analysis.

-- Monitor the analytic until the Stop button changes to Start once again.
+- Monitor the analytic until the Stop button text changes to Start.

-The Stop button changing to Start indicates the analytic has run and is now complete and no longer running.
-Additionally, you can monitor the status of your real-time or big data analytics from the Big Data Analytics page in the application.
+The Stop button changing to Start indicates that the analytic has run, is now complete, and is no longer running.
+Additionally, you can monitor the status of big data analytics from the Big Data Analytics page in the Velocity app.

 Explore the analytic results in a web map

-- In the main menu on the left, click Layers under OUTPUT to open the Layers page.
+- From the main menu, click Layers under OUTPUT to open the Layers page.

-- Locate the NYC_Cyclist_Accident_Aggregation feature layer in the list and click the Open in map viewer icon to view the layer in a web map.
+- Find the NYC_Cyclist_Accident_Aggregation feature layer in the list and click Open in map viewer to view the layer in a web map.

-- Zoom in to the extent of the data in the New York City region.
+- Zoom in to the extent of the data in the New York City area.

 - Change the basemap to Dark Gray Canvas.

-- On the layer, click the Change Style button and for the Choose an attribute to show step, choose COUNT from the drop-down.
+- On the layer, click the Change Style button and for the Choose an attribute to show step, choose Count from the drop-down menu.

-- Click Symbols and change the color ramp to a Red/Orange/White color ramp and click OK.
+- Click Symbols, change the color ramp to a Red/Orange/White color ramp, and click OK.

-- For the Using drop-down, choose Standard Deviation and set the class size to 1 standard deviation.
+- From the Using drop-down menu, choose Standard Deviation and set the class size to 1 standard deviation.

-- Accept the other default properties and click OK and then Done.
+- Accept the other default properties, click OK, and click Done.

-Congratulations!
-In this lesson, you created and ran a big data analytic that analyzed millions of cyclist accidents to identify areas in NYC with the highest numbers of accidents.
-With these results, you are now able to make more informed decisions on where new bicycle infrastructure could have the greatest impact.
+In this lesson, you created and ran a big data analytic that analyzed millions of cyclist accidents to identify areas in New York City with the highest numbers of accidents.
+With these results, you can make informed decisions on where new bicycle infrastructure will have the greatest impact.

-What's next?
-Take a look at the following additional resources as you continue to work with Analytics for IoT: Essential ArcGIS Analytics for IoT vocabulary, Perform big data analysis, and Use Arcade expressions.
+Review the following resources as you continue to work with Velocity: Essential ArcGIS Velocity vocabulary, Perform big data analysis, and Use Arcade expressions.